uramonk/hubot-doughnuts/README.md

 ## Installation

-In hubot project repo, run:
+In hubot project repo (Github), run:

-`npm install hubot-doughnuts --save`
+`npm install --save uramonk/hubot-doughnuts`

 Then add **hubot-doughnuts** to your `external-scripts.json`: